yangchunyi/Well_Group_Production_Prediction_and_Injection_Optimization/README.md

-# Well_Group_Production_Prediction_and_Injection_Optimization
-A Data-Driven Approach for Oil Production Prediction and Water Injection Recommendation in Well Groups
+# 01 Oil Production Prediction
+The code of oil production prediction model for the well group.
+# 02 Injection Optimization
+The code of the water injection scheme recommendation method for the well group.

+**Remark：The data is private and needs to be kept confidential.**